jdoiro3/mkdocs-multirepo-plugin/README.md

   - multirepo:
       # (optional) tells multirepo to cleanup the temporary directory after site is built.
       cleanup: true
+      # if set the docs directory will not be removed when importing docs.
+When using this with a nav section in an imported repo
+      # you must keep the docs directory in the path (e.g., docs/path/to/file.md).
+      keep_docs_dir: true
       repos:
         - section: Backstage
           # you can define the edit uri path